 - In braces, a tooth or more may need to be pulled to make room for existing teeth to properly align into position teeth to be pulled to make room for the ones that are being moved into position.

-- When under radiation therapy particularly if it is in the head or neck especially if the teeth has severe decay will need to be removed.
+- When under radiation therapy particularly if it is in the head or neck especially if the teeth have severe decay will need to be removed.

 - Cancer medications can cause infection as one of its side effects is a weakened immune system.
 Decayed teeth may require removal.

-- Periodontal disease is an infection that occurs around the structure of the teeth and alveolar bone.
-Gingivitis is the early stage of this disease which can cause problems in the gums.
-In a more severe case, all of the tissues in the mouth can be affected.
+- Periodontal disease or gum disease is an infection that occurs around the structure of the teeth and alveolar bone.
+Gingivitis is the early stage of this disease which can cause a problem in the gums.
+Gum tissues and ligaments are significantly impacted in more extreme cases of the disease, impairing denture support and leading to tooth decay.

-- Impacted Wisdom Teeth, or third molars, are pulled before or after they erupt.
+- Impacted Wisdom Teeth or third molars are pulled before or after they erupt.
 Wisdom teeth usually come out during the early 20s or late teens when all of the permanent teeth have erupted.
-This results in having the wisdom tooth impacted, decayed, causing pain, or having an infection.
-It can also cause irritation to the gum which can trigger pain and swelling.
-If this is the case, then wisdom teeth will need to be removed.
+This results in having the wisdom tooth impacted, decayed, causing dental pain or toothaches, or having an infection.
+It can also cause irritation to the gum which can trigger discomfort, pain, and swelling.
+If this is the case, then wisdom teeth will need to be removed as soon as possible.
 If all four wisdom teeth will need to be removed, it is extracted all at the same time.
+Sensitive teeth (tooth sensitivity) are a frequent complication after wisdom tooth removal.
+Unless otherwise specified, if you’re usually wearing an orthodontic device such as a retainer or mouthguard for teeth grinding (bruxism) or TMJ disorder, you may continue wearing it after 24 hours of the extraction.
+If the dental appliance causes discomfort or appears to exert an abnormal amount of strain on the extraction site, discontinue use and notify your dentist.

 Tooth extraction is one of the safest treatments available; however, there’s a slight risk where harmful bacteria can enter the bloodstream.
 The gum tissues are also at risk of getting infected.
 If you have this condition, there’s a high risk of developing an infection; thus, you need to take antibiotics before and after your tooth is pulled.
 It is also a good practice to let your doctor know about your medical and dental history, the medications you are taking, and be honest about it.
 It is particularly important if you have the following conditions: